Men's Floor Hockey

 - a minor penalty (two minutes) ends when the two minutes are up or if the team is short-handed when the opposing team scores

-- at the consultation of referees, if deliberate intent to injure or unwarranted anger or poor sportsmanship is shown, some of the minor penalties may be called as major penalties
+- if deliberate intent to injure or unwarranted anger or poor sportsmanship is shown, some of the minor penalties may be called as major penalties

 - all major penalties (five minutes) end only when the time has been fully served

-a player receiving three penalties in a game will automatically be ejected from the game
+Minor Penalties: a player receiving three penalties in a game will automatically be ejected from the game, with the exception of high-sticking penalties

 - Tripping - causing an opponent to fall by use of leg or stick